Games Like Genshin Impact: 7 Mobile Picks

 Disney Twisted-Wonderland

-What you'll give up
+What you'll give up by switching

 FAQ

-What is the best free alternative to Genshin Impact?
+What's the best free alternative to Genshin Impact?

-Which Genshin alternative has the best gacha rates?
+Which Genshin alternative has the best graphics?

 Apps & Games Mentioned